What This New Program Provides

 How long do I have access to the content?

-Course purchasers will have access to the original program until November 15, 2019 11:59 PM Eastern time (USA).
-An updated version of the program with a new presentation format will be availalbe in early fall of 2018 (exact date TBD).
+Course purchasers will have access to the original program until December 3, 2018 11:59 PM Eastern time (USA).
+An updated version of the program with a new presentation format will be available in December 2018.
 Purchasers of the original program will be upgraded to the new version of the Lifestyle Medicine program at no cost upon its launch; details will be sent once the new version is available.

 If you're interested in more information about lifestyle medicine or lifestyle medicine training, contact LMCCinfo@lifestylemedicine.org